smallmultiples/postie/README.md

 Postie
 ======

 The current state of postmessage sucks.
-We had this idea to wrap it in a stream so you could communicate across frames with streams.
-On one end you'll create a `Postie`, to send messages (writeable stream) and the other a `LetterBox` to receive messages (readable stream).
+What we really want is to trigger events with arbitrary parameters in one frame and have them receivable in another frame with a simple EventEmitter.

-Postie is intended for use in cross-domain, cross-frame communication, but there's no reason you can't use it for same-domain frame communication!
+Postie is intended to work in cross-domain, cross-frame communications, but there's no reason you can't use it for same-domain frame communication!

 Installation
 ------------

-npm install postie
+`npm install postie`

+Or:

+`<script src="postie.js">` [download here][releases]

 Usage
 -----